19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(4) The Commissioner may remove a governing board member or key officer by order made of his own motion where the governing board member or key officer —
+(4) The Commissioner may remove a governing board member or key officer of a charity by order made of his own motion where the governing board member or key officer —

-(a) has been convicted of an offence involving dishonesty, fraud or moral turpitude;

-(b) is a bankrupt;
+(a) has been convicted, whether in Singapore or in any other country or territory, and whether before, on or after the date of commencement of section 8(b) of the Charities (Amendment) Act 2018, of an offence involving moral turpitude (but not one mentioned in section 27(1)(a)) and the conviction is not spent;

+[Act 2 of 2018 wef 01/04/2018]

+(b) acts as a governing board member or key officer of the charity despite being disqualified under section 27(1) or (6);

+[Act 2 of 2018 wef 01/04/2018]

 (c) is a corporation in liquidation;